KatelynCurtiss/js-if-statement-starter/instructions.md

 **HINT**: *How do you tell JavaScript to treat what the user types in as a number?*

-If they have more than $100.00 in their account, display an alert box that says: You'rich!
+If they have more than $100.00 in their account, display an alert box that says: Woohoo!
+You're rich!

 Otherwise, recommend that they start adding $10.00 per week to their savings account.